onnx/onnx-tensorrt/README.md

     onnx2trt my_model.onnx -t my_model.onnx.txt

-ONNX models can also be optimized by ONNX's optimization libraries.
+ONNX models can also be optimized by ONNX's optimization libraries (added by [dsandler](https://gitlab-master.nvidia.com/dsandler)).
 To optimize an ONNX model and output a new one use `-m` to specify the output model name and `-O` to specify a semicolon-separated list of optimization passes to apply:

     onnx2trt my_model.onnx -O "pass_1;pass_2;pass_3" -m my_model_optimized.onnx